daajoe/mccompetition.org/index.md

 # Sponsors

-On behalf of the Program Committee of MC 2024, we invite you to participate in the sponsoring of metals and travel support for the winners.
+On behalf of the Program Committee of MC 2024, we invite you to participate in the sponsoring of meals and travel support for the winners.

 <!--